zachbs/JavaFX-Weather-Color-API-Application/README.md

 You can then run the application by running the main method in the cs1302.api.ApiDriver class.

-## Technologies Used

-Java 17

-JavaFX (for the graphical user interface)

-Apache Maven (for project build and dependency management)

-Gson (for parsing JSON data)

 Java HttpClient (for making API requests)